CanNuhlar/DevRant-CLI/README.md

 1. Add rant posting
 2. Add Image/gif attachments to rants by specifying URL
 3. User page browsing
+4. ~~Notifications~~ Sometimes returns bad request, will fix
-4. ~~Optimize img2ascii conversion~~
+5. ~~Optimize img2ascii conversion~~
-5. ~~Remove BeautifulSoup, parse data directly from api~~ Can't do this, because I don't have access to all API Urls.
+6. ~~Remove BeautifulSoup, parse data directly from api~~ Can't do this, because I don't have access to all API Urls.